4 Easy DIY Fake Blood Recipes (Splatter Test Included!)

 OPTIONAL:

-This is definitely a smaller batch of blood than the original recipe for The Evil Dead.
-If you wanted to create a comparable batch to the one listed above, you could scale this ratio up accordingly, but since I didn’t create that much, I’ll stick with the ratios listed above.
+This is definitely a smaller blood batch than The Evil Dead‘s original recipe.
+If you wanted to create a comparable batch to the one listed above, you could scale this ratio up accordingly, but since I didn’t create that much, I’ll stick with the abovementioned ratios.

 Fruit Punch?
 Really?

 I ended up using fruit punch in this recipe, though I’m still not entirely sure why.
-In order to use it, I bought a really cheap packet of Koolaid and measured it out so I only made about a half cup as needed for the recipe.
+I bought a cheap packet of Kool-Aid and measured it out, so I only made about a half cup as needed for the recipe.

-However, since a full packet of Kool-aid can make up to two quarts of red fruit punch, if you were scaling this recipe up, you could always make the full batch and use as much as needed.
+However, since a full packet of Kool-aid can make up to two quarts of red fruit punch if you were scaling this recipe up, you could always make the full batch and use it as much as needed.

 No Chocolate Syrup?
 No problem!

-If you find yourself in a similar situation, you can do the same – so I’ll include that in the recipe step by step for those interested.
+Ironically, this time around, I didn’t have any premade store-bought chocolate syrup on me, so I looked up how to make it myself for this recipe.
+If you find yourself in a similar situation, you can do the same, so I’ll include a step-by-step guide in the recipe for those interested.

 Tools for Mixing

+Keep in mind that this recipe requires a blender.
 While you could attempt to mix it on your own, I don’t think it would blend as well, so try to get your hands on a blender for this one if you can.
 Just make sure you wash it out after ASAP!
+You could also use a food processor if you don’t have a blender.

 Here’s how to put this one all together: